10 Cancer-Fighting Foods

 Thus, nutrition is an excellent cancer prevention strategy.

-But if you already have a high risk or were diagnosed with a type of cancer, what foods are there to fight the tumor?
+However, if you are at a higher risk of cancer or have been diagnosed with a specific type of cancer, what foods are there to fight the tumor?

 Get Your FREE PSA Lowering Diet Plan!